karomei/trivia-website/README.md

 Sass was used instead of writing in a normal css-file, used as an extention in VS Code.

+# Testing

+1. The Email JS fetch works correctly and my email recieves the form submittions.
+2. Desktop and mobile responsiveness work.
+3. Audio autoplay works.
+4. There's a bug when going from responsive mode in mobile, to desktop and mobile again.
+The screen creates a bottom and slight right margin.

 # Credits

 StackOverflow, for answering numerous of questions.